Xact-Team/demo-marketplace-api/README.md

 1. copy `.env.example` file to `.env`.
 2. install all composer dependency `composer install`.
 3. generate application key `php artisan key:generate`.
+4. update all the middleman account information in `.env` file.
-4. create new database and change the database credentials in `.env` file.
+5. create new database and change the database credentials in `.env` file.
-5. migrate all the database tables `php artisan migrate`
+6. migrate all the database tables `php artisan migrate`
-6. symlink the storage folders `php artisan storage:link`
+7. symlink the storage folders `php artisan storage:link`
-7. run the application `php artisan serve`
+8. run the application `php artisan serve`